GitGuardian/ggshield/README.md

 ## Jenkins

-To add ggshield to your pipelines configure your `Jenkinsfile` to add a ggshield stage:
+To add ggshield to your pipelines, configure your `Jenkinsfile` to add a ggshield stage:

 ```groovy
 pipeline {